 FHH is a rare condition inherited in an autosomal dominant pattern equally distributed between the sexes.
 Its true prevalence is not known.
 It has been estimated to be in the range of 1 in 78 000 compared with that of primary hyperparathyroidism of 1 in 1000, but the true prevalence is likely to be higher, due to its subclinical nature in many cases.

-The CaSR senses small changes in the serum ionized calcium concentration.
 The loss of function mutations in the (CaSR) gene in parathyroid gland increases the set point for calcium sensing.
 It makes the parathyroid glands less sensitive to calcium, and a higher than normal serum calcium level is required to reduce PTH release.
 In the kidney, this defect leads to an increase in tubular calcium and magnesium reabsorption resulting in hypercalcemia, hypocalciuria, and frequently high normal levels of serum magnesium.

 FHH patients are usually asymptomatic or have few symptoms associated with hypercalcemia, probably due to its very mild nature.
 The usual symptoms are fatigue, weakness, constipation, polyuria, polydipsia, renal insufficiency, or a headache.
 Other symptoms include chondrocalcinosis or mental problems.
 Occasionally, patients have pancreatitis.
 An abnormally functioning CaSR might cause intraductal calcification and increased risk of pancreatitis.
 There is no increased incidence of fractures in FHH.
 FHH does not protect against the age-related bone loss.